davidmata97-cell/davidmata97-cell/README.md

 # Hello, I'm David 👋
-A high technitian of software develop with experience in internship.
+A higher technitian of software develop with experience in internship.
 I have knowledge on HTML, CSS, JS, Java and MySQL.

 <p align='center'>